State and Local Climate and Energy Program

 The partner network is open to staff from any state agency involved in:

 - Developing climate change mitigation policies and programs

 - Looking to understand and describe the benefits of climate actions

 - Seeking up–to–date information about what other states are doing

 Upon registering for the partner network, a participant:

 - Will receive EPA's weekly summary of state climate and energy policy news

-- Will be invited to provide recommendations for topics and speakers for EPA's monthly state Webcast series (the EPA State Technical Forum)
+- Will be invited to provide recommendations for topics and speakers for EPA’s State Climate and Energy Webcast Series.